sunsetsonwheels/AppleMusicDiscordRPC/README.md

 # AppleMusicDiscordPresence
-Discord Rich Presence for Apple Music on macOS, based on CustomDiscordPresence.
+Discord Rich Presence for Apple Music on macOS.

-Only works on macOS for now, preferrably with Music 1.1.4.94 (shipped with macOS 11.3 Beta 2 and above).
+## Requirements
+To run this app/script, you will need to have the following requirements:

+- macOS Catalina and above (macOS 11.3 recommended).
+- Go 1.16 or newer (if you're using the Go version)
+- Python 3.6 or newer (if you're using the Python version)

+## Versions
+There are two different versions of this app/script:

+- Go (maintained)
+- Python (not maintained)

+stored in their respective directories.
+Go to their respective sections to learn how to use/build them.

+## Go (maintained)

+TBC

+## Python (not maintained)
-## Instructions to run
+### Instructions to run

 1. Clone this repository somewhere.
 2. Download Python 3 from python.org or from Homebrew.